gabrielhorgos/phone-call-webhook/README.md

     - Configure with : Webhooks, TwiML Bins, Functions, Studios, or Proxy
     - A Call Comes in : Webhook
     - In the input type the ngrok https URL (obtained above)
-    - Select HTTP GET method
+    - Select HTTP POST method
 4. Save configuration